Home

 Image Sensors

-In the Axis 210, Axis 211 and Axis 211A products, scaling is performed by interploating nearby pixels to create a sharper image.
+In later products, scaling is performed by interploating nearby pixels to create a sharper image.
 This is possible because of a more advanced compression chip.

 The recommendation of Axis Communications is to use a CCD-based camera in all situations where image quality or light sensitivity is of the highest concern.
 For applications where cost or size is critical, a CMOS-based camera is most probably the best solution.